bshyrokov/hipaa_forseti/README.md

     ```
     please just click a link and integrate your repository with the Cloud Build.
 After integration run `terraform apply` again.

 * Now you can use Cloud Build as your infrastructure automation tool.
+You can set which folder will be checking by Cloud Build
+  by adding folder to the `managed_dir` array in the `folder.hcl` configuration.
+In our case it'll be `audit`, `prod-networks` and `monitor` folder.
   After each commit you'll see the validation and plan job.
-When you merge or commit directly to the master the changes will be applied.
+When you'll merge or commit directly to the master the changes will be applied after running job in the Cloud Build.
+  Before pushing to master please change Forseti version in the `monitor/main.tf` file from `5.2.1` to `5.2.2`.